geoffsweeney/wine-recommender/memory-bank/mvp_plan.md

 **Goal:** Ensure the core end-to-end recommendation flow is verified with automated tests.

-**Status:** Partially Completed
+**Status:** Completed

 **Detailed Steps:**

-- Write a specific end-to-end test case in [`src/api/__tests__/e2e.test.ts`](src/api/__tests__/e2e.test.ts) that provides ingredient-based input and asserts on the expected recommendation output.
+- Added a specific end-to-end test case in [`src/api/__tests__/e2e.test.ts`](src/api/__tests__/e2e.test.ts) that provides ingredient-based input and asserts on the expected recommendation output.
-- Ensure all existing and newly added basic end-to-end tests for the `/api/recommendations` endpoint (covering both preference and ingredient-based inputs) are passing.
+- Ensured all existing and newly added basic end-to-end tests for the `/api/recommendations` endpoint (covering both preference and ingredient-based inputs) are passing.

 ## Progress Tracker